Programming-inspire/100days---100Projects.github.io/#Day.18 - Paragraph_Generator/README.md

 ## Paragraph generator

-In this project, I will  create an Lorem Ipsum generator with JavaScript.
+In this project, I will create a Lorem Ipsum generator with JavaScript.
 Lorem Ipsum is the dummy text, used by almost all developers to show in place of data in their project.
-There is the container to set the range of paragraph, and click on the generate, paragraph will be generated.
+There is a container to set the range of paragraphs and click on the generate, the paragraph will be generated.

 ## Screenshot